-INTRODUCTION
+1 INTRODUCTION

-AutoMod combines the ease of use of a simulator with the power and flexibility of a simulation language.
+AutoMod's strength is that it combines the ease of use of a "simulator" with the power and flexibility of a simulation language.
 Simulators usually address specific real-world problems with predefined constructs, making model definition quick and easy.
-The AutoMod movement systems aid users in defining the movement of material either manually or by automated equipment.
+AutoMod's movement systems aid users in defining the movement of material either manually or by automated equipment.
 Material movement systems include:

-• Transporter (path/vehicle systems such as fork trucks, AGVS, and human movers)

-- Conveyors (including belt and roller types)

-- Automated Storage and Retrieval Systems (AS/RS)
+- Path Mover (path/vehicle systems such as fork trucks, AGVS, and human movers) - Conveyors (including belt and roller types) - Automated Storage and Retrieval Systems (ASRS) - Robots - Bridge Cranes - Power and Free Chain Conveyors

-- Robots

-- Bridge Cranes

-- Power and Free Chain Conveyors

 To define material movement systems, the user simply creates geometric entities such as paths and stations, then inputs the operating parameters such as velocity and acceleration.
-AutoMod automatically creates the corresponding model logic.
+AutoMod then automatically creates the corresponding model logic.
 3-D animation is created automatically as well, providing a realistic picture of how a facility will operate.
-Model animation can be viewed from any angle or perspective, providing visualization capabilities unmatched in other simulation systems (see figure 1).
+Model animation can be viewed from any angle or perspective, providing visualization capabilities unmatched in other simulation systems.